MihaelaBaksic/thread-sync-problems/README.md

 # thread-sync-problems

-Laboratory excercises from Operating Systems cours at Faculty of Electrical Engineering and Computing, University of Zagreb
+Laboratory exercises from Operating Systems course at Faculty of Electrical Engineering and Computing, University of Zagreb